 Kali had a good, long life and I hope she felt like she was the luckiest dog ever to have me as I was to have her in our little piece of this world.

-Today it has been 3 long years and we still miss you more than anything.
-I hope you and Abby are playiny and eating all the chicken the two of you desire.
+Today it has been 6 long years and we still miss you more than anything.
+I hope you, Abby, Isabella and Merlot are running, playing and eating all the chicken and pizza that you all desire.
 Keep each other company until we meet again, my sweet babies.